 Writing What You Know—And What You Don’t

-Joseph Helmreich's debut novel explores quantum mechanics (he was a C+ physics student), Catholicism (he's an observant Jew), and coastal Spain—though his European excursions are largely limited to Polish concentration camps.
+Joseph Helmreich's debut novel explores quantum mechanics (he was a C+ physics student), Catholicism (he's an observant Jew), and coastal Spain—though his European excursions are largely limited to concentration camps in Poland.

 How to Tell Good Christian Ladies the Bible Is Weird